Battle of Wesenberg (1268): Background

+The Novgorodians planned a new offensive at the initiative of the posadnik (mayor) of Novgorod, Mikhail Fyodorovich.
+In 1268, the joint forces of several Russian princes, including those led by Dmitry of Pereslavl and Daumantas of Pskov, went on a raid in northern Estonia and clashed with the joint forces of the Livonian Order, the Bishopric of Dorpat, and the Danish king.
+Otto von Lutterberg, the Landmeister of Livonia, declared that his troops "by divine providence devastated Pskov, which was help and refuge of the betrayers of the Christian religion".

 Account of the Livonian Rhymed Chronicle

 According to the Livonian Rhymed Chronicle, the only contemporary primary source describing the battle whose text survives in unaltered form to the present day, the combined forces of the two Russian republics invaded the territory of Danish Estonia in January 1268 where they commenced with looting of the countryside.
 The Danish vassals requested reinforcements from the neighboring territories ruled by the Livonian Order and the Bishopric of Dorpat, which they received in the form of 34 Brothers from castles Weissenstein, Leal and Fellin plus an unknown number of lesser troops, and from the Bishopric an unknown number of men under the leadership of Bishop Alexander of Dorpat.
 The contingent of the Livonian Knights was most likely led by a castellan of one of the aforementioned castles, as the Master of the Order, Otto von Lutterberg, was campaigning in the south, in Semgallia (Otto was in Riga on January 16).

-When all the forces were assembled the native Estonian troops were positioned on the left flank, which they were told to hold during the battle, while the larger group, the Danish king's men, were stationed on the right.
+When all the forces were assembled the native Estonian troops were positioned on the left flank, which they were told to hold during the battle, while the larger group, the Danish "king's men", were stationed on the right.
 The Brothers and their men are mentioned as having fought on all fronts.
 The death of Bishop Alexander is listed early in the description of the battle.
 Two formations of Russians advanced upon them but were beaten back and forced to retreat across a broad field, the retreat turning into a rout and a pursuit.
 Then, Prince Dmitry Aleksandrovich, who is complimented by the chronicler as being brave, managed to regroup about 5,000 men for a counterattack, while the rest of his army had fled.
 The Brothers' forces met Dmitry's attack along a deep river.
-At that point the Brothers are mentioned as having 180 men plus 80 footsoldiers.
+At that point, the Brothers are mentioned as having 180 men plus 80 foot-soldiers.
 The footsoldiers led an attack upon a bridge.
-Then the Brothers joined the attack and the battle was over with 5,000 Russians dead, the rest defeated and routed.
+Then, the Brothers joined the attack, and the battle was over with 5,000 Russians dead, the rest defeated and routed.